On a question of D. Serre: Introduction

 where $A^{ji}$ is the $(n-1)\times(n -1)$ matrix obtained from $A$ by eliminating the $j$-th row and the $i$-th column.
 In particular

 For functions $f: \R^n \to \R$, we denote with $\nabla f$ its gradient, and with $Hf$ its Hessian, i.e. the matrix of the second derivatives of $f$.
 With $\det(Hf)$ we always denote the "pointwise" determinant, i.e. the determinant of the classical Hessian matrix (we recall that the Hessian matrix of a convex function is defined a.e., as proved in \cite[Theorem 6.9]{EVG}).
-We also need to use the distributional Jacobian of the gradient of a convex function $\varphi$, that we denote with $\Jac(\nabla\varphi)$.
-Recall that the distributional Jacobian is defined for maps $u \in W_{\loc}^{1,p}\cap L_{\loc}^\infty(\Omega,\R^n),\Omega\subset\R^n$, as the distribution

 Finally, we will use the concept of Monge-Amp\`ere measure associated to a convex function.
 For every convex function $\varphi: \Omega \to \R$, this is defined as the locally finite measure:

 where $\partial \varphi(x)$ denotes the subdifferential at $x$ of $\varphi$ and $|A|$ is the Lebesgue measure of the set $A$.
 We refer the reader to \cite[Section 2]{FIG} for the basic properties of $\mu_\varphi$.
 The terms "absolutely continuous" and "singular" part of a measure need to be intended with respect to the Lebesgue measure.
 We denote the singular part of a measure $\mu$ as $\mu^s$.
 Moreover, for a Borel set $E\subset \R^n$ we use the symbol $\mu\llcorner E$ to denote the measure